top of page

 Spain - Flamenco/Paso Doble

-This dance features a blend of traditional elements with Latin Ballroom styles.
-Flamenco movements performed with fans and instruments such as bells, and castanets will be blended with intricate foot stomping patterns that evoke a Spanish bullfight.
+This dance features a blend of traditional elements from dances that date back to the 15th century.
+Flamenco and Paso Doble movements are performed with muleta (capes), and instruments such as bells and castanets that blend with intricate foot stomping patterns that evoke a Spanish bullfight.

 Ukraine.png